This website requires JavaScript.

 Flex PCB Assembly Challenges: Technical Complexity and Cost Drivers

-Just performing the steps or procedure isn’t the only difficulty in flex PCB assembly; reducing the risks of working with soft material is also crucial.
+Just performing the steps isn't the only difficulty in flex PCB assembly; reducing the risks of working with soft material is also crucial.
 So, when compared to rigid PCB assembly, these technical issues inevitably result in higher costs and greater complexity.

 Technical Challenges in Flex PCB Assembly